Loading... Please wait...

 6. What if leaking does occur around lid threads?

-Sometimes the recipe is so tightly packed there is no room for the Spacer Cup to float inside the Jar.
+Sometimes the recipe is so tightly packed there is no room for the Floating Brine Cup to float inside the Jar.
 If it can’t float it won’t receive the brine overflow.
 Should this happen—not to worry.
-Twist off the Lid and remove the Spacer Cup, remove a spoonful or two of the pickles to allow it to float.
-Test to be sure.
-Check that there is enough brine in the Jar so that a little pours out as you install the Lid.
-Add a little water if needed.
+Twist off the Lid and remove the Floating Brine Cup, remove a spoonful or two of the pickles to allow it to float.
+Check that there is a little bit of air space in the Jar after installing the Lid.

 [Back To Top]

 The Fermentation Lock should be pushed in only until it is just seated and stands erect.
 You don’t need to push it down more than that.
-If you do, it will cause brine to climb up into the Fermentation Lock before the Spacer Cup is full.
+If you do, it will cause brine to climb up into the Fermentation Lock before the Floating Brine Cup is full.

 [Back To Top]

-8. Can I get just a Gasket Ring?
+8. Can I get just a Lid Gasket?

-The Gasket Ring is only available in the kit.
+The Lid Gasket is only available in the kit.

 [Back To Top]